AhmedGrati/Karpully-Backend/README.md

 1. The user will sign up
 2. An email will be sent to the user
 3. The user must confirm his registration after a maximum of two days

+## License

+The source code for the site is licensed under the MIT license, which you can find in the LICENSE.txt file.